AhaLabs/talks/joy.md

 -->

 1) real value, real utility
-2) built in programmability
+2) familiar developer workflows
+3) built-in programmability
    * command line example
    * app example
-3) familiar developer workflows
-4) fast project setup
-5) you
+4) you

 # 1. real value, real utility

 # blockchains

-# are they useful?

 # what are they good for?